SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Backing_up_a_DMA/Backing_up_a_DataMiner_Agent_in_DataMiner_Cube.md

      > [!NOTE]
      > Only SMB file shares are supported for network backups.
 It is not possible to back up to e.g. (S)FTP shares.

-1. In the *General* tab, under *Policy*, enter the number of backups that should be kept.
+1. In the *General* tab, next to *Number of backups to keep*, enter the number of backups that should be kept.

 1. In case the system uses an indexing database, in the *Indexing Engine Location* section of the *General* tab, the backup path can be modified if necessary.